Rodney C. exalts at the end of his freestyle rap during VersoFest's closing panel Sunday afternoon.

 Doors open at 7 pm with WFMU and WHUS favorite DJ HYSTERICA spinning her all-vinyl oeuvre of power pop, punk, greasy soul, and yé-yé.
 The show begins at 8 pm.

 Tickets are $20 and available at the link above.
 If there are any tickets remaining the evening of the show, they will be sold for $30 at the door.
+Refunds not available within 48 hours of the show.

 The Lemon Twigs pull from a wide range of multigenerational inspirations, darting from twee chamber pop balladry to full-on glam punk, mixing plaintive singer-songwriter confessionals with an almost Syd Barrett sense of outré pop.
 Their sound has said to harken back to the vocal melody of Art Garfunkel and chamber pop of Brian Wilson, and they cite among their influences Moondog and Arthur Russell.